 Start by explaining the importance of establishing good credit and credit score.
 Institutions and creditors determine an individual’s creditworthiness based on their credit history, or how well debts are repaid.
 A credit score is a snapshot of a person’s credit risk at a particular point in his or her credit history.
 Credit scores help lenders determine how likely you are to repay your debt on time.
 For teens with no credit history, no score can be computed.

-You can help your teenager understand that one of the keys to getting the right apartment or qualifying for the loan he or she will want someday at a good rate may be a strong credit score.
+You can help your teenager understand that one of the keys to getting the right apartment or qualifying for the loan they will want someday at a good rate may be a strong credit score.
 Make it clear that once someone has created a bad credit history, it can take a long time to recover.
-Remind your teen how stressful debt can be and reinforce the point that the credit history he or she establishes now will increase in importance as he or she gets older and needs to apply for loans, such as for a car or college.
+Remind your teen how stressful debt can be and reinforce the point that the credit history they establishes now will increase in importance as they gets older and needs to apply for loans, such as for a car or college.

 Be sure to impress upon your teen that responsible use of credit cards is a common way to help establish a good credit history and that paying off the balance each month in a timely manner is an important safeguard against becoming a credit risk.

 Potential teen finance pitfalls